inverted-ai/invertedai/docs/source/userguide.md

 # User Guide

 Inverted AI API provides a service that controls non-playable characters (NPCs) in driving simulations.
-The two main functions are INITIALIZE, called at the beginning of the simulation, and DRIVE, called at each time step.
+The two main functions are {ref}`INITIALIZE`, called at the beginning of the simulation, and {ref}`DRIVE`, called at each time step.
 Typically, the user runs their simulator locally, controlling the actions of the ego vehicle, and querying the API to obtain the behavior of NPCs.
 This page describes the high level concepts governing the interaction with the API.
 Please refer to specific pages for {ref}`Python SDK`, {ref}`C++ SDK`, [REST API][rest-link], {ref}`Getting started`, and [Examples][examples-link].